vishal13dec/NeuralNetwork/NeuralNetworkComponents.md

-### Artificial Network can be broadly classified into following components :
+### Artificial Network can be broadly classified into following fundamental building blocks :
               1. Inputs
               2. Bias
               3. Neurons